 Applications requiring specific runtime environments: If your application depends on specific native binaries or system-level access, Workers’ more restricted environment might be limiting.

-With additions like Durable Objects, Cloudflare has addressed one of the most challenging aspects of serverless architectures: maintaining state and handling real-time applications.
-This makes the platform suitable for a much broader range of applications than traditional serverless offerings.
+With additions like Durable Objects, Cloudflare has also addressed one of the hardest parts of serverless architectures: maintaining state and handling real-time applications.
+That widens the range of applications the platform can host well beyond stateless request handlers.